Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Michael Porter Jr. Insights vs. the Timberwolves

-- Porter's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- On defense, the Timberwolves have allowed 115.8 points per game, which is 18th-best in the league.
+- Defensively, the Timberwolves are 18th in the league, conceding 115.8 points per game.

-- On the glass, the Timberwolves are ranked 22nd in the NBA, allowing 44.7 rebounds per contest.
+- On the boards, the Timberwolves are ranked 22nd in the league, giving up 44.7 rebounds per game.

-- The Timberwolves are the 10th-ranked squad in the league, conceding 25 assists per contest.
+- Looking at assists, the Timberwolves are ranked 10th in the league, conceding 25 per contest.

-- The Timberwolves allow 12.3 made 3-pointers per contest, 16th-ranked in the league.
+- Giving up 12.3 made 3-pointers per contest, the Timberwolves are the 16th-ranked team in the league.

 Michael Porter Jr. vs. the Timberwolves